Blair Imani: Personal life

-After feelings of discomfort in Christian churches, Blair found solace and converted to Islam in 2015.
-During the Black Lives Matter protests following the 2015 Chapel Hill Shooting, Imani decided to contact nearby mosques to fight for both Black lives and the rights and safety of Muslims in America, which eventually led to her conversion.
+Imani converted to Islam from Christianity in 2015.
+During the Black Lives Matter protests following the 2015 Chapel Hill shooting, Imani decided to contact nearby mosques to fight for both Black lives and the rights and safety of Muslims in America, which eventually led to her conversion.
 She stated she would read the Quran which helped further her connection with God.

 She changed her surname to Imani and explained that "Imani means 'my faith' and it's one of the days of Kwanzaa, it's also a Swahili word as well as an Arabic word, and I felt like it encapsulated my journey to Islam."
 A year after converting she began wearing the hijab, but briefly stopped wearing it following the 2016 presidential election as a precaution for her own safety.

 Imani came out as queer in June 2017 while making an appearance on Tucker Carlson Tonight.
 During the program, she spoke about fighting for communities, one of which was the LGBTQ community, when she was interrupted.
 The host, Tucker Carlson, stated "You're not here to speak on behalf of those communities."
 Blair responded "Well, Tucker Carlson, in addition to being a Muslim woman, I am a black, queer person."
 The announcement received both positive and negative reactions afterwards including death threats and words of encouragement.
 After coming out, she said she received support "from queer Muslims and young people all over the world" and that she found solace in the representation of LGBT Muslims on The Bold Type.